holasciarts/automata/README.md

 Head over to the [wiki](https://github.com/holasciarts/automata/wiki) for further information and examples.

-This is a project of the [Scientific Arts Department at Heart of Los Angeles](https://www.heartofla.org/scientific-arts/)
+This is a project of the [Scientific Arts Department at Heart of Los Angeles](https://www.heartofla.org/scientific-arts/) for questions and comments send us a message on [Twitter](https://twitter.com/holasciarts), [Instagram](https://www.instagram.com/holasciarts/) or via email ftobon@heartofla.org